vreguraman/DevSecOps-End-to-End-Project/Readme.md

 ### Resolve Port Conflict with Grafana

-You may encounter the following error because Grafana tries to access port 3000, which is already occupied by Node.js.
+You may encounter an **error** because Grafana tries to access port 3000, which is **already occupied** by Node.js.
 To resolve this, we need to change the Grafana port to 3001.

 #### Steps to Change the Grafana Port